cncf/cncf.io/web/wp-content/plugins/search-filter-pro/README.txt

 == Changelog ==

+= 2.5.13 =
+* Fix - an issue with infinite scroll triggering after pressing "back" in certain browsers.
+* Fix - an issue with canonical redirects being triggered when using Polylang Pro + WooCommerce.
+* Fix - remove replaceAll polyfill which was causing conflicts with other plugins.

 = 2.5.12 =
 * Fix - Support ajax in multiple results areas when using our third party integrations